anukarthiksm/automation-blaze-demo/README.md

 Input data sheet is added in -->projectdirectory\test-data\TestData.xlsx Cucumber hooks file in -->projectdirectory\src\test\java\com\blaze\test\steps\Hooks.java extends Setup.java, which read input excel sheet from test-data folder.
 Also initiates webdriver for the browser before exery scenario execution.
 After each scenario execution, the driver will be closed.
+After project run, first scenario will be passed and second will be failed.
-Execution result path --> projectdirectory\test-report folder - Generated after every execution with detailed html report and screenshots.
+Execution result path --> projectdirectory\test-report folder - generated after every execution with detailed html result report and screenshots.
 In report, Scenario name is displayed as test case name.